RNGKing/Golem/README.md

 # What is Golem made With?

-Golem is made using Electron to deploy it cross-platform, pixijs for graphics rendering and sound.js for audio
+Golem is made using:
+* Electron to deploy it cross-platform
+* pixijs for graphics rendering
+* sound.js for audio

 # Build Instructions

 * Install the latest version of node and npm on your machine
 * Pull the repository using the SSH key provided
 * Input the following into your command line in the working directory:

 ```
 npm install package.json
 ```
 * To run the game:

 ```
 npm start
 ```